 “I’ll put up 500,000 dollars for a company that I’d like to start with you.
 If you put up $500,000 as well, I’ll give you 51% ownership.
 I believe my idea can make millions.
 I know a lot about marketing.”

-“Meet me for lunch tomorrow at the Sriracha cafe.
+“Meet me for lunch tomorrow.
 Give me 30 minutes of your time and I’ll explain my idea.”

 Red Bull GmbH (the distributor) was born.
 Dietrich changed the product so that it was carbonated and catered not to blue collar workers but to the western, well-off, “relative elite.”
 Red bull has 2x the caffeine as Coca-Cola.
 It self-describes its color as amber, but looks like piss.
 It tastes pretty good and does give an energy boost…but so what?
 There are many, many products, ideas, and books out there which are good but are never lifted off the ground.
 What lifted Red Bull off the ground?